Amsterdam/frontend-react-template/README.md

 If you want to use a form utility we suggest you use: [`react-hook-form`](https://www.npmjs.com/package/react-hook-form).

-if you want to use keycloak?
-Be sure to get keycloak implementation from [blackspots]().
+If you want to use keycloak?
+Be sure to get keycloak implementation from [blackspots](https://github.com/Amsterdam/blackspots-frontend).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).